This is my complete guide to accounting automation in 2022.

 4) Faster Turnaround Time

-Because automation runs with the click of a button compared to someone having to key in financial information entry manually, you can speed up the turnaround time of your deliverables and financial reporting.
+Automated accounting software solutions run with the click of a button compared to someone having to key in financial information entry manually.

 5) Superior Customer Experience